LLM SEO MCP — Elephant Accountability

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a single parameter 'vertical' having a description ('Filter to this vertical').
-The description adds no further meaning to this parameter, so baseline 3 is appropriate.
+Schema coverage is 100% with a single 'vertical' parameter described as 'Filter to this vertical'.
+The description adds no additional meaning or constraints beyond the schema, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.